What We Do

 The GNCT seeks to promote the development of nursing for the benefit of society.
 We do this by funding research into nursing policy and practice.
 The Trustees are also committed to advancing the education of student nurses and further education of Registered Nurses.
 We do this by funding research and through travel scholarships offered in partnership with the Florence Nightingale Foundation.

 Each year we issue a call for research grant applications with a specified closing date.
 The focus of the call changes each year.
-The Trustees focus of the call for 2018 is on “Using the evidence -base to improve patient outcomes” Please see fuller details on our Grant Application Process .Closing date is 5pm on 17th April 2018 .
+The grant process and call for 2020 is now open with a closing date of the 16th March 2020.

 The GNCT fund a limited number of travel scholarships for Registered Nurses that are offered by Florence Nightingale Foundation.
 The Foundation issues an annual call for the scholarships.
 Information about travel scholarships can be found on the Florence Nightingale Foundation website.

 For more information about our objectives please contact the secretary.

 The General Nursing Council for England and Wales Trust is an independent charitable trust.
 The Trust was set up in 1983 when the General Nursing Council for England and Wales, the regulatory body for the nursing profession in England and Wales during the preceding 60 years, was abolished under the Nurses and Midwives and Health Visitors Act 1979.